springernature/kotlin-playbook/README.md

 (A work in progress)

+We follow the [standard Kotlin coding conventions](https://kotlinlang.org/docs/reference/coding-conventions.html), although our codebase predates these, and so may occasionaly diverge for historical reasons.

+Beyond the standard coding conventions, we have the following rules of thumb:

 Organising the codebase:
-* We follow the [standard Kotlin coding conventions](https://kotlinlang.org/docs/reference/coding-conventions.html), although our codebase predates these, and so may occasionaly diverge for historical reasons.
 * [Classes, Methods, and Extension Functions](classes-methods-extension-functions/README.md)
 * [Organising code into files](organising-code/README.md)
 * [Tests and supporting code](test-code/README.md)